MickWPM/afk-quest/README.md

 # afk-quest

 Simple RPG to be iteratively developed upon.
 The intent is for this to provide a little bored afk fun but also serve as a tool to practice development using test frameworks.
+Note this application is built under the following paradigm:
+- Plan and architecture developed
+- Class requirements developed and test range defined
+- Gemini AI leveraged to construct main code files and test coverage
+- Code files edited to ensure desired functionality is achieved

 ## Concept
 Player creates a character and defines a name.
 The player chooses options: